#I'm so lazy to clean up the sketches LOL

 lazy yentlman sketch, i fucking love these two so I had to draw them at some point. (i can not draw men to save my life so I'm so sorry if cartman looks off lol.)
 I also love drawing curls so I got pretty carried away with yentl 😹😹😹

-In my senior-year/college AU they're still together (because i refuse to accept what return of covid did to them). i can kinda see cartman mellowing out/starting to clean up his act somewhat when he and yentl start dating-he cuts back on the jew + poor jokes, stops walking over liane a bit more and becomes frenemies with wendy and becomes a little more caring to the guys (he even becomes their confidant), but it's gonna take him a while to officially quit inconveniencing others.
+In my senior-year/college AU they're still together (because i refuse to accept what return of covid did to them). i can kinda see cartman mellowing out and cleaning up his act somewhat when he and yentl start dating-he cuts back on the jew + poor jokes, stops walking over liane a bit more, becomes frenemies with wendy and becomes a little more caring to the guys (he even acts as their confidant from time to time), but it's gonna take him a little while longer to officially quit inconveniencing others.

 Text